 Medicines aren't always needed for childhood illnesses.
-Most illnesses get better by themselves using therapies that do not involve medicines.
+Most illnesses get better by themselves or by using therapies that do not involve medicines.

 Some medicines such as paracetamol and ibuprofen are often used to relieve the discomfort caused by a high temperature or pain.
 Both paracetamol and ibuprofen are safe and effective.
 Always have one or both stored in a safe place at home.